hazelcast/hazelcast-reference-manual/src/SettingUpClusters.md

 # Setting Up Clusters

-This chapter describes Hazelcast clusters and the methods cluster members use to form a Hazelcast cluster.
+This chapter describes Hazelcast clusters and the methods cluster members and native clients use to form a Hazelcast cluster.

 ## Discovering Cluster Members